Do You Qualify For Veteran Benefits?

 VA Disability Compensation

-The amount of basic benefit paid ranges from $112 to $2,393 per month, depending on how disabled you are.
+The amount of basic benefit paid varies depending on the nature of your disability.
 Note: You may be paid additional amounts, in certain instances, if:

 - you have very severe disabilities or loss of limb(s)